arowe54/Movie-Wizard/README.md

 It is called Web Wizard because the website speed and access to such a large variety of movies, as well as the ability for me to find movies that I wanted to watch, made it feel like it was magic.
 Also, the screen is typically filled with posters that make the screen very colourful, and it looks like the result of a wizard doing a lot of magic.
 Also, I was filtering the genres in genres.html, I found that the best movies are the ones in myster, horror, adventure, and fantasy, which all can be associated with Wizards.

-To create a backbone of my project, I copied my CS50 Finance submission into a separate folder.
-This is because it uses a lot of similar features, while still adding new ones.
+To create the backbone of my project, I copied my CS50 Finance submission into a separate folder.
+This is because it uses a lot of similar features (ex. sessions, after_request, usd, etc...), while still adding new ones.

 Database Schema Diagram

+At first, I created a diagram to visualize how the user data would be collected and manipulated in sqlite3.
+I created a table for users, which includes a primary key for the 'id' of the user, their 'username', and the hash of their password.

 layout.html: